sanskrit-coders/sanskritnlpjava/README.md

     * (These are listed from <https://sites.google.com/site/sanskritcode/projects>.)

 # Contributors
+## Setup
+* Strongly recomment Intellij Idea IDE.
+  * Just point it to the IML file and .idea/* files.
+* There are also eclipse files which haven't been used in a long time.

 ## Where is the code?
 * src/main/ has subfolders called java, scala.
 They respectively contain code written in those languages.
 * Javascript code is in war/js.
 * HTML forms are found in war/forms.

+## Adding libraries
+* Using IntelliJ Idea IDE : Don't muck around with pom.xml.
+Use project or module settings.

 ## Scala programming tips:
 * Using IntelliJ Idea IDE :